Disservin/binpack-rust/README.md

 _More examples can be found in the [examples](./examples) directory._
 _If you are doing some counting keep in mind to use a `u64` type for the counter._

+## Compression

+When compressing new data, it is advised to store the entire continuation of the actual game.
+This will allow for a much better compression ratio.
+Failure to do so will result in a larger file size, than compared to other alternatives.

+## Performance Comparison

+Slightly faster when compiled with bmi2 because of _pdep_u64 trick which is missing in the upstream version.

 ## EBNF

 The extended Backus-Naur form (EBNF) of the binpack format is as follows: